Restore HyWorks Controller

 Finish the setup - The Controller will be installed with a restored database.

-Restoring Higher Version of Database with Older Setup
+Restoring a Higher Version of the Database with an Older Setup

-Consider a situation where HyWorks hot-fixes are applied in a setup, and these hot-fixes had some database changes as well.
-Now, taking a database backup will have all the latest changes and can be considered a of higher version.
+Consider a situation where HyWorks hot-fixes are applied in a setup, and these hot-fixes also include database changes.
+Now, a database backup includes all the latest changes and can be considered a higher version.

-The only setup available is without hot-fix and can be considered old.
-Using this installer to set up a controller may fail because of the new changes in databases.
+The only available setup is without the hotfix and can be considered old.
+Using this installer to set up a controller may fail due to recent database changes.

 The following steps can be followed in such cases to restore the database: